rasheed-k-mozaffar/rasheed-k-mozaffar/README.md

 - 👋 Hi, I’m @rasheed-k-mozaffar
 - 👀 I’m interested in .Net web technolgies and tech in general !
 - 🌱 I’m currently learning Asp.Net web framework
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me at rasheedkmozaffar@hotmail.com

 <!---
 rasheed-k-mozaffar/rasheed-k-mozaffar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.